finos/common-domain-model/docs/contributions.md

 ## CDM development guidelines

 The CDM Development Guidelines are defined by the Steering Working Group.
-The full set of CDM development guidelines can be found [here](https://cdm.docs.rosetta-technology.io/source/contribution.html).
+The full set of CDM development guidelines for how contributions are reviewed can be found [here](/docs/maintenance-and-release.md).

 ## Version Management